Prof. Jean-Pierre Hubaux

 MSc Kilian Cuche

 Kilian Cuche holds a BSc in Information Science and a MSc in Business Administration in Information Systems Management from the University of Applied Sciences Western Switzerland.
 In 2018, he started his career as a university trainee at the Military Academy at ETH Zurich.
 Kilian was also a scientific collaborator focusing on critical infrastructure protection and the publication of the “The Security of Critical Infrastructures” book by Springer.
-Today, Kilian is a project collaborator in cyberdefence management and works on the modelling of the Swiss cyber ecosystem in order to improve the efficiency of the Swiss cyberdefence.
+Then, he worked as project collaborator in cyberdefence management and worked on the modelling of the Swiss cyber ecosystem in order to improve the efficiency of the Swiss cyberdefence.
+Now he is cyberdefence instructor at the DDPS dealing with cybersecurity awareness and training.
 Kilian is also a board member and digital strategist at Swissintell, the Swiss association for Competitive Intelligence.